PatrickLouys/no-framework-tutorial/7-inversion-of-control.md

 The `Http\HttpResponse` object implements the `Http\Response` interface, so it fulfills the contract and can be used.

 Now everything should work again.
-But if you follow this example, all your controllers will have the same objects injected.
+But if you follow this example, all your objects that are instantiated this way will have the same objects injected.
 This is of course not good, so let's fix that in the next part.

 [<< previous](6-dispatching-to-a-class.md) | [next >>](8-dependency-injector.md)